lenajaeger9/GlacialLakeAnalysis/README.md

 ***
 ## Instructions

-### Scripts
-Out of the three provided scripts, the ```Glacial_Lake_Analysis.R``` file is the main script for the analysis.
-The Functions document is needed for calculating indices (NDWI/NDSI/NDVI).
-The ```LagunaParon.R``` is an illustration how a single glacial lake can be analyzed, the methodology however is similar to the main script.

 ### Data
 Unfortunately it was not possible to directly download data in the script, as the ```RStoolbox``` and ```GetSpatialData``` packages could not be used.
 Therefore, alternatively the needed Data is provided via Google Drive.